- Immigration Status

 Will the DHS keep a record of my payment on file?

-Fee payments should be entered into your permanent immigration (SEVIS) record but it is strongly recommended that you retain a copy of your fee receipt (form I-797) to use as needed.
+Fee payments should be entered into your permanent immigration (SEVIS) record but it is strongly recommended that you retain a copy of your fee receipt (form I-797 and/or electronic receipt?) to use as needed.

 Yes.
-But you must take the I-20 form with the SEVIS ID number that you listed on the I-901 form with you to the US consulate/embassy, in addition to the I-20 form from the school you wish to attend.
-Be sure to make your intentions clear to the Consular Officer.
-For additional information, see the SEVIS FAQ.
+But you must take the DS-2019 form with the SEVIS ID number that you listed on the I-901 form with you to the US consulate/embassy, in addition to the DS-2019 form from the school you wish to attend.

-What if my F-1 visa application is denied?
+What if my J-1 visa application is denied?

 The SEVIS fee will not be refunded.
-However, if you reapply for a new F-1 visa within 12 months of the denial, you will not have to pay the fee again.
+However, if you reapply for a new J-1 visa within 12 months of the denial, you will not have to pay the fee again.

 Additional questions or concerns should be directed to the Office of International Services, Poplars 221, 812-855-9086.